csse-uoft/CommonApproachSandboxTesting/backend/README.md

 ### Express.js

 Express.js is used as the primary web application framework.
 It enables us to build a flexible and modular API structure for handling HTTP requests and responses.
-Its lightweight nature and middleware capabilities make it an ideal choice for our application's backend.

 ### Node.js
 Node.js serves as the runtime environment for executing JavaScript on the server.
 Its non-blocking, event-driven architecture ensures high performance and scalability, which is crucial for handling concurrent requests in our system.